ABSC Organics vs Charlotte’s Web: Which Pet CBD Oil Is Right for Your Dog?

 Which brand is better for large dogs?

 ABSC Organics offers significant advantages for large dogs.
-Their 1200mg (40mg/mL) and 2400mg (80mg/mL) concentrations allow owners of large and giant breed dogs to deliver effective doses without using excessive amounts of oil.
+Their 1200mg (40mg/mL) and 2400mg (80mg/mL) concentrations allow owners of large and giant breed dogs to deliver effective serving sizes without using excessive amounts of oil.
 Charlotte’s Web’s maximum concentration of 17mg/mL may require multiple droppers per serving for dogs over 75 pounds.

 The Bottom Line